 The result of Solomon giving in to his desires was that he did not heed God’s covenantal warning seriously.

-!.
-The condition of God’s promises to fulfil the Davidic and Mosaic covenant (v4-9) was that Solomon needed to follow God (v4) and heed his warnings (v7).
+I. The condition of God’s promises to fulfil the Davidic and Mosaic covenant (v4-9) was that Solomon needed to follow God (v4) and heed his warnings (v7).

 The condition of God’s promises to fulfil the Davidic covenant (v4-5) was that Solomon needed to follow God (v4).